JuliaDebug/Infiltrator.jl/README.md

 ## `@exfiltrate`
     @exfiltrate

-Assigns all local variables into the scratch pad.
+Assigns all local variables into the global store.

-Originally implemented and named by Antoine Levitt in [Exfiltrator.jl](https://github.com/antoine-levitt/Exfiltrator.jl).

-## The scratch pad
+## The global store
-Exfiltrating variables (with `@exfiltrate` or by assignment in a `@infiltrate` session) happens by assigning the variable to a global scratch pad (backed by a module).
-You can access this store with `Infiltrator.store`; any exfiltrated objects can be directly accessed, e.g. via `Infilatrator.store.mysymbol`.
+Exfiltrating variables (with `@exfiltrate` or by assignment in a `@infiltrate` session) happens by assigning the variable to a global store (backed by a module).
+You can access this store with `Infiltrator.store`; any exfiltrated objects can be directly accessed, e.g. via `Infilatrator.store.myvar`.

-You can reset the module with `Infiltrator.clear_store` or assign a specific module with `Infiltrator.set_store`.
+You can reset the module with `Infiltrator.clear_store!()` or assign a specific module with `Infiltrator.set_store!(mod)`.
 This allows you to e.g. set the backing module to `Main` (although I wouldn't recommend doing so):
 ```
 julia> foo(x) = @exfiltrate
 foo (generic function with 1 method)

-julia> Infiltrator.set_store(Main)
+julia> Infiltrator.set_store!(Main)

 julia> foo(3)